makrai/notes/kamp75-two-theo-adj.md

-Two theories about adjectives:
+Two theories about adjectives
 JAW Kamp

-# 1 predicative, privative, affirmative, and extensional adjectives
+# 1 Predicative, privative, affirmative, and extensional adjectives

 * the first theo
   * dates from the late 1960s